LibreNZ/libre-fastapi-jwt/docs/configuration/cookies.md

 These are only applicable if `authjwt_token_location` is use cookies.

 `authjwt_access_cookie_key`
 :   The key of the cookie that holds the access token.
-Defaults to `__Host-access_token`
+Defaults to `access_token`

 `authjwt_refresh_cookie_key`
 :   The key of the cookie that holds the refresh token.
-Defaults to `__Host-refresh_token`
+Defaults to `refresh_token`

 `authjwt_access_cookie_path`
 :   What path should be set for the access cookie.
 Defaults to `'/'`, which will cause this